Skip to main content

 How NexoBrid (anacaulase) works

-NexoBrid (anacaulase) contains a mixture of enzymes (proteins) from the pineapple plant.
-It breaks down dead skin tissue caused by a burn.
-The removal of dead skin tissue allows for new, healthy skin to grow in its place to help wounds heal.
+NexoBrid (anacaulase) contains a mixture of enzymes (proteins) from pineapple plant stems.
+It works by breaking down dead skin tissue caused by a burn.
+Removing the dead tissue allows new, healthy skin to grow so your wound can heal.

 Common BrandsNexoBrid